damalis/full-stack-proxy-nginx-website-for-everyone-with-docker-compose/README.md

 ### Removing containers

-To stop and remove all the containers use the 'down' command:
+To stop and remove all the containers use the `down` command:

 ```
 docker-compose down